TheIntentNetwork/AgentWorkflowService/docs/all_summaries.md

 - Used to track and manage node progress throughout the workflow
 - Utilized by Node model, workflow engine, and monitoring tools
 - Provides standardized status values for consistent state management

+## Service Classes

+### KafkaService
+- Handles Kafka-related operations in the agent workflow system
+- Provides methods for subscribing to Kafka topics, publishing messages, and managing the Kafka consumer
+- Features asynchronous subscription, message publishing, and error handling

+### RedisService
+- Manages Redis-related operations in the agent workflow system
+- Handles pub/sub functionality, data storage, and retrieval from Redis
+- Supports Redis search and vector operations

+### EventManager
+- Central hub for event management in the agent workflow system
+- Coordinates event subscriptions, publications, and processing across different components
+- Integrates with Kafka and Redis for event distribution

+### ContextManager
+- Responsible for managing context data in the agent workflow system
+- Handles storage, retrieval, and updates of context information
+- Supports property-based context updates, batch updates, and context merging based on similarity

+This document provides an overview of the key components and functionality of the Agent Workflow Service.
+It will be updated as more components are documented.